webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - Maintain service level agreements
     - Keep clear lines of communication open for business relationships

+## Project Charter

+- **Project Charter**
+  - source of truth for the project.
+It describes the vision and direction of the entire project and once signed by project sponsor, it's the first official document recognizing project has begun.
+  - written by product manager and delivered to all stakeholders, but signed and approved by project sponsor.
+  - **Purpose**:
+    - outlines projects purpose, scope, and key stakeholders.
+    - defines project goals, objectives and success criteria.
+    - outlines project scope(what will and won't be done), boundaries, and deliverables.
+    - identifies key stakeholders(anyone with vested interest, good or bad).
+    - documents initial assumptions(unknown), constraints(blockers), and risk(known).
+- **Project Charter Functions**:
+  - Objective and deliverables: clearly define desired result, deliverables and start, end date.
+  - Scope and boundaries: clarifies project manager and team members(needed skills) roles and authority level.
+  - Assumptions: based on previous experience, you can expect similar.
+  - Timeline and milestones: tracking(on schedule) details on each stage of project.
+  - Requirements and budget: List all blockers, and high-level resource estimation.
+  - Stakeholder Register: clarifies roles, contact, and expectation for stakeholders.
+  - Constraints and Risk: Something fixed(must be worked around).
+Threat to project(missed deadline).
+  - Success criteria: delivered on time, within budget, meets goals(fit, regulations, quality, performance).
+  - Signatures: Project sponsor must review and sign off.
+- **Project Charter Creation**:
+  - business case is the starter for charter creation.
+  - check the PMO: for artifacts, lessons learned, and templates.
+  - after project charter is signed, identify people who will do the work and have the right skills.

 ## Project Lifecycle Phase 1 Discovery

 - **Discovery/Concept Phase**